MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/client/dotnet.md

 #### HttpPipeline

 Normally, an HTTP request is made by passing the request through the authentication provider (which adds the `Authorization` header for the currently authenticated user) before sending the request.
-You can, optionally, add more delegating handlers that each request will pass through.
+You can, optionally, add more delegating handlers.
+Each request passes through the delegating handlers before being sent to the service.
 Delegating handlers allow you to add extra headers, do retries, or provide logging capabilities.

 Examples of delegating handlers are provided for [logging](#enable-request-logging) and [adding request headers](#customize-request-headers) later in this article.